NXT UK TakeOver: Cardiff

-NXT UK TakeOver: Cardiff was the second NXT UK TakeOver professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's NXT UK brand division.
-The event aired exclusively on the WWE Network and took place on 31 August 2019, at the Motorpoint Arena Cardiff in Cardiff, Wales.
+NXT UK TakeOver: Cardiff was a 2019 professional wrestling livestreaming event produced by the American promotion WWE.
+It was the second NXT UK TakeOver event and took place on 31 August 2019 at the Motorpoint Arena Cardiff in Cardiff, Wales.
+The event aired exclusively on the WWE Network and was held for wrestlers from the promotion's NXT UK brand division.

 Six matches were contested at the event.
 In the main event, Walter retained the WWE United Kingdom Championship against Tyler Bate.
 Other matches included Mark Andrews and Flash Morgan Webster defeating defending champions Zack Gibson and James Drake and Gallus (Mark Coffey and Wolfgang) in a triple threat tag team match to win the NXT UK Tag Team Championship, and Kay Lee Ray defeated Toni Storm to win the NXT UK Women's Championship.

 Production

 Background

 TakeOver was a series of professional wrestling shows that began on 29 May 2014, when WWE's NXT brand held their second live special on the WWE Network.
 The NXT UK brand debuted in June 2018 and subsequently adopted the TakeOver name for their live WWE Network specials, beginning with NXT UK TakeOver: Blackpool in January 2019.
-TakeOver: Cardiff was scheduled as the second NXT UK TakeOver event.
+Announced on June 1, 2019, TakeOver: Cardiff was scheduled as the second NXT UK TakeOver event.
 It was held on 31 August 2019, at the Motorpoint Arena Cardiff and was named after the venue's city of Cardiff, Wales.